-- Before a role-playing activity or while problem-solving about how to use AT at meals, the coach and teacher watch a video clip that shows how to use environmental arrangements and the AAC for the child to communicate wants. - 12.
-Role-Play: A simulated situation designed to help the teacher to learn or practice Step Up AT Improving Literacy Through Technology practices.
+- Before a role-playing activity or while problem-solving about how to use AT at meals, the coach and teacher watch a video clip that shows how to use environmental arrangements and the AAC for the child to communicate wants. - 13.
+Role-Play: A simulated situation designed to help the teacher to learn or utilize Step Up AT practices.
 In a role-playing situation, the teacher may take on the role of the child while the coach demonstrates a strategy, or the coach may take on the role of the child while the teacher practices a strategy.

-- The teacher participates in a role-play with the coach in order to practice and get feedback about her/his use of the ATIP before using the strategy with the child. - Or the coach could use role-play to demonstrate implementation of the ATIP with the teacher.
+- The teacher participates in a role-play with the coach in order to practice and get feedback about her/his use of the ATIP before using the strategy with the child. - Or the coach could use role-play to demonstrate implementation of the ATIP with the teacher. - 14.
+Side-by-Side Support: Verbal or gestural actions used by the coach during the observation to guide the teacher's implementation of Step Up AT practices while the teacher is using Step Up AT teaching practices in the classroom.